SandersTDavid/Kitchen-Management-Tool/README.md

 # Kitchen Management Tool
 Dissertation project:
-Kitchen Management Tool using E-training for a preparation list
+Kitchen Management Tool
+E-training – Web application to help with the initial stages of training a chef

 To view the website application please visit https://icanprep.com/
 Requirements: Up to date Chrome browser and screen size of 10" or more.